Vibe Cooler Review

 Vibe Coolers are another somewhat new cooler lineup for us and this extensive review will break down the performance specs, pros, and cons of the Vibe Cooler lineup.

 Vibe is actually traditionally known for their kayaks but has since expanded the business to also sell coolers.
 Their current lineup includes a 20-quart, 45-quart, and 75-quart model that are dubbed the Vibe Element 20, Vibe Element 45, and Vibe Element 75, respectively.
+There is also a 110-quart model that we hope to try out soon.

 We see a lot of overlap between Vibe coolers and many other brands that we have tested.
 For instance, the shape of the body and the pressure release button are very similar to nICE Coolers.
 The T-latches remind us of Yeti and RTIC Coolers.
 The steel bottle openers that are built into the sides are very similar to Kysek Coolers.
 We could go on and on.